d0r1h/assignment/README.md

 ### Insights from data

 1. There are `~13 million` data points and 6 features.
-2. There are two features who have more than of `50%` missing values.
+2. There are two features that have more than `50%` missing values.
-3. There are `~8 million` products that does not have price.
+3. There are `~8 million` products that do not have price value.
-4. There are total `278` product categories which have no price.
+4. There are total `278` product categories that have no price.
-5. For any prodct category max count is `140k` and minimum is `10k`.
+5. For any product  category maximum count is `140k` and the minimum is `10k`.
+6. There are only 2 product categories whose price is more than 100$.